 This is John Pepper and his WDIA partner Bert Ferguson.

 He started the Pepper Sound studio soon after – this is the exterior of the Pepper recording facility at 62 Diana Street in Memphis (since long disappeared) with musician Joe D’Gerolamo.
+Later they mived to 51 S. Florence on the other side of the block.

 A recording session in april 1960